 The reduction in adjusted cost base (ACB) is what creates a tracking challenge.
 In the RioCan example above, you can see a pretty large ratio of return of capital (ROC – another name for the adjusted ACB) and that changes the cost of your investment.

 You need to adjust the cost of your holdings every time you receive the T3.
-You, therefore, need to be diligent with your tracking as you will have to report capital gains at a later time.
-It’s even possible that the cost of the share ends up at $0 if you hold the REIT for long enough.
+Therefore, you need to be diligent with your tracking, as you will have to report capital gains later.
+It’s even possible that the share cost ends up at $0 if you hold the REIT for long enough.

 It’s important to note that none of the tax considerations below apply when you hold REIT investments in a tax-sheltered account.
 You may also need to consider that withdrawals from an RRSP are treated as income, and your marginal tax rate will apply.